A characterization of finitely generated reflection subgroups of Coxeter groups orthogonal to a reflection: Abstract

 \section{Abstract}

-We consider the subgroup of an arbitrary Coxeter group generated by the reflections which commute with a given reflection.
-We determine completely for which case this subgroup is finitely generated.
-This result provides new uniform examples of non-finitely generated subgroups in finitely generated groups.
+Given a reflection $r$ in a Coxeter group $W$ (possibly of infinite rank), we consider the subgroup of $W$ generated by the reflections in $W$ having ($-1$)-eigenvectors orthogonal to the ($-1$)-eigenvector of $r$.
+In this paper, we determine completely when this subgroup is finitely generated, by using preceding results on centralizers of reflections.
+This result provides a new and naturally constructed example of a family of non-finitely generated subgroups of finitely generated groups.